codazoda/nolific/README.md

 The front-end uses htmx (but there's also a little bit of old JS code in there too).
 Just like the back-end, I added a bit of code before I settled on htmx.
 This is also my first time using htmx.

-## X as in Experiments

-Naming software experiments is a barrier to entry for me.
-Typically, I need to come up with a name before I can even create a project.
-Using numbers removes that burden and lets me start with a readme or a bit of code.
-This is the first of those numbered experiments.

-Because their numbered, I can more easily decide on ports and domain names to run them on.
-For example, for development work, I'll run experiments on port 8000-8999.
-Since this is experiment number one, I'll run it on port 8001.

 ## Alternate Database Filename

 By default the database filename is `pages.sqlite`.
 If you want to use a different filename you can set the environment variable `X1_FILE` to the name of the DB to use.